offa/stm32-eth/README.md

 make unittest
 ```

-It's also possible to use `make test` / `ctest` instead.
+Running tests using CTest: `make test` or `ctest`.
 For `unittest` it's possible to switch verbosity by CMake option.

 ## Pin assignment